IzzyElwyn/virtual-pet/README.md

     - Give Gizmo a Dust Bath (Like a chinchilla)
     - Give Gizmo a regular Water Bath
-      (If you water him more mogwai appear you must give them away to your neighbors or Gizmo will be too stressed out to play (neighbors will randomly accept or reject the mogwai)
+      (If you water him more mogwai appear you must give them away to your neighbors before the countdown hits 0 or they will turn into a mogwai (neighbors will randomly accept or reject the mogwai)

-       *planning to add a timer in this loop, if the additional mogwai are not given away before it hits 0, they turn into gremlins and you lose the game*
 - Play with Gizmo
     - Go for a walk!

-       *planning to add a time check component here, if the walk is during the day, the sunlight will burn Gizmo to a crisp :(*
+      - if you take Gizmo out in the sunlight, he'll burn to a crisp and the game will end :(
     - Sing
 - Check the Time
     - returns the hour in-game